jonaslagoni/asyncapi-miniseries/docs/Part 2 - Implementation.md

 **Don't see this blog post series as anything other then an example workflow, this is purely how I do it with my applications and how I use the specification and tooling to my advantage.
 Use this as an inspiration to finding an approach that works for you.**

+In the stack I will be using [NodeJS](https://nodejs.org/en/), [Docker](https://www.docker.com/) + [swarm](https://docs.docker.com/engine/swarm/), [MongoDB](https://www.mongodb.com/) and I will be using [NATS](https://nats.io/) as the message broker.
+You do not have to know specifically how the technologies works since I will be explaining it along the way.

+The tools I will be using are [JMeter](https://jmeter.apache.org/) for performance testing and [the AsyncAPI generator](https://github.com/asyncapi/generator) to generate code from the AsyncAPI documents.
+To generate code, the AsyncAPI generator needs to be used together with templates, and the two templates I am gonna use are [TypeScript/Node.js NATS](https://github.com/asyncapi/ts-nats-template) for the broker communication and [JMeter template](https://github.com/jonaslagoni/JMeter-template) for generating test plans for performance testing in part 5.
 # Implementing the applications using code generation

 Now that the AsyncAPI documents have been defined we wish to use those documents to generate some code for us which should simplify our development process (otherwise this blog post is kinda waste of time :smile:).

 For both applications I will be using the [TypeScript/Node.js NATS template](https://github.com/asyncapi/ts-nats-template) to generate a wrapper for communicating with the NATS broker.
 Anything I show you beyond this point is specific for this template alone, don't expect other templates to offer the same features or setup, each template is unique in its own ways.
-Would it be an idea to unify official templates :thinking:?
+Side note: Would it be an idea to unify official broker templates to follow unified patterns :thinking:?

 Quick note, this template does not currently follow the specification directly since it can only generate code for the application it self, not for what the specification is designed for \[[1](#follow-specification)\].

-What does client wrapper really mean in this context?
-It means that the template generate all the functions and data models necessary for me to quickly say "publish to x channel with x payload", so all I need to focus on is the business logic itself.
+What does a "client wrapper" really mean in this context?
+It means that the template generates all the functions and data models necessary for me to quickly implement the use-case "publish this event with this payload and parameters", so all I need to focus on is the business logic of the applications.

+Notice: This implementation does not take into account

 So what is the output of the generated code?
 With this template it gives me the following files:

-- A NATS client wrapper so I will be able to call 1 function which has all the necessary arguments based on the AsyncAPI definitions.
+- A NATS client wrapper so I will be able to call functions which has all the necessary arguments based on the AsyncAPI definitions.
 - Data models for the payload
 -